Donald Trump's disclosures of classified information: Other disclosures of intelligence

+Disclosures while president

 In an April 29, 2017, phone call, Trump told Philippines President Rodrigo Duterte that the U.S. had positioned two nuclear submarines off the coast of North Korea.
 This was during a time when Trump was warning of a possible "major, major conflict" with North Korea.
 The locations of nuclear submarines are a closely guarded secret, even from the Navy command itself: "As a matter of national security, only the captains and crew of the submarines know for sure where they're located."

 On May 24, 2017, Britain strongly objected to the United States leaking to the press information about the Manchester Arena bombing, including the identity of the attacker and a picture of the bomb, before it had been publicly disclosed, jeopardizing the investigation.
 British Prime Minister Theresa May issued a public rebuke, and British police temporarily stopped passing information to U.S. counterparts.

 In July 2017, after a private meeting with Russian President Vladimir Putin at the 2017 G20 Hamburg summit, Trump took the unusual step of confiscating and keeping his interpreter's notes.
 This led U.S. intelligence officials to express concern that Trump "may have improperly discussed classified intelligence with Russia."

 On Christmas 2018, Trump and First Lady Melania Trump flew to Al Asad Airbase where Trump posted video to Twitter of several members of Seal Team Five in their camouflage and night-vision goggles, revealing the team's location and un-blurred faces.

-In a December 2019 interview with Bob Woodward, Trump stated, "I have built a nuclear — a weapons system that nobody's ever had in this country before," adding, "We have stuff that Putin and Xi have never heard about before.
+In a December 2019 interview with Bob Woodward, Trump stated, "I have built a nuclear—a weapons system that nobody's ever had in this country before," adding, "We have stuff that Putin and Xi have never heard about before.
 There's nobody.
 What we have is incredible."